 - The CF conventions were originally tied to netCDF files and therefore implementing them with HDF files has been a challenge.
 In particular, there are not many examples and one group mentioned that it took them a fair amount of time to implement these conventions in HDF files.

 The CF metadata conventions are widely used across multiple disciplines and as suggested by the reviewers, it is “crucial to promoting interoperability”.
-Based on the reviews received, the CF conventions are used by many data centers with data volumes exceeding many petabytes of earth science data.
-In particular, one review from a NASA data center said the following:
+Based on the reviews received, the CF conventions are used by many of NASA's Distributed Active Archive Centers (DAACs) with data volumes exceeding many petabytes of earth science data.
+In particular, one review from a NASA DAAC said the following: